A 10 metre wide stone frieze from the former Doncaster Gaumont Cinema has been restored and displayed in Sir Nigel Gresley Square.

-An exciting new six screen cinema and five restaurant development is lined up for Doncaster's Civic and Cultural Quarter.
-Located next to Cast it will frame Sir Nigel Gresley Square and provide additional attractions to draw people into the Waterdale area.
-The plan is part of the overarching Urban Centre Masterplan which is rejuvenating Doncaster's town centre.
+The exciting six screen Savoy cinema and five restaurant complex is another development in Doncaster's Civic and Cultural Quarter.
+Located next to Cast it frames Sir Nigel Gresley Square and provides additional attractions to draw people into town and the Waterdale area.

 The new look Wool Market opened on 26 March 2019 following a major overhaul.